Michalychforever/CLASS-PT/doc/input/chap3.md

 1. `struct precision`   for input precision parameters (input physical parameters are dispatched among the other structures listed below)
 2. `struct background`  for cosmological background,
-3. `struct thermo`      for thermodynamics,
+3. `struct thermodynamics`      for thermodynamics,
-4. `struct perturbs`    for source functions,
+4. `struct perturbations`    for source functions,
 5. `struct primordial`  for primordial spectra,
-6. `struct nonlinear`   for nonlinear corrections,
+6. `struct fourier`   for Fourier spectra,
-7. `struct transfers`   for transfer functions,
+7. `struct transfer`   for transfer functions,
-8. `struct spectra`     for observable spectra,
+8. `struct harmonic`     for harmonic spectra,
 9. `struct lensing`     for lensed CMB spectra,
+10. `struct distortions` for CMB spectral distortions,

-10. `struct output`     for auxiliary variable describing the output format.
+(11. `struct output`     for auxiliary variable describing the output format.)

-A given structure contains "everything concerning one step that the subsequent steps need to know" (for instance, `struct perturbs` contains everything about source functions that the transfer module needs to know).
-In particular, each structure contains one array of tabulated values (for `struct background`, background quantities as a function of time, for `struct thermo`, thermodynamical quantities as a function of redshift, for `struct perturbs`, sources \f$S(k, \tau)\f$, etc.).
+A given structure contains "everything concerning one step that the subsequent steps need to know" (for instance, `struct perturbations` contains everything about source functions that the transfer module needs to know).
+In particular, each structure contains one array of tabulated values (for `struct background`, background quantities as a function of time, for `struct thermodynamics`, thermodynamical quantities as a function of redshift, for `struct perturbations`, sources \f$S(k, \tau)\f$, etc.).
 It also contains information about the size of this array and the value of the index of each physical quantity, so that the table can be easily read and interpolated.
 Finally, it contains any derived